Sell Your Watch

 - Request an Appointment

-Watches of Switzerland USA appreciates the importance of having a website that is easily viewed and used by all, regardless of any disability.
-Below you will find the measures we have taken to ensure all our customers have an excellent experience.
+Watches of Switzerland USA appreciates the importance of having a Site that is easily viewed and used by all, regardless of any disability.
+Below you will find the measures we have taken to ensure all our clients have an excellent experience.
 Please let us know if you have any questions or feedback regarding the accessibility of this site or if you experience any difficulty using it.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.